Hibbett Sports Likely Has More Downside Ahead - But There Are Better Retail Shorts

-I had thought there was some value in Hibbett Sports (NASDAQ:HIBB) last year, but after the company's Q3 and Q4 reports I'm skeptical that Hibbett's business is going to stabilize going forward.
-HIBB stock is cheap, trading at 9.8x the midpoint of FY18 (ending January) EPS guidance plus the company's $1.76 per share in cash.
-And there are opportunities relative to the 'omnichannel' capabilities put in over the past several quarters.
+I had thought there was some value in Hibbett Sports (NASDAQ:HIBB) last year, but after the company's Q3 and Q4 reports, I'm skeptical that the company's business is going to stabilize going forward.
+HIBB's stock is cheap, trading at 9.8x the midpoint of FY18 (ending January) EPS guidance plus the company's $1.76 per share in cash.
+And there are opportunities relative to the "omnichannel" capabilities put in over the past several quarters.

-But comparable sales have weakened sharply, and I'm not sure I trust the company's strategy to pivot more toward the crowded apparel space away from depressed, but less competitive, sporting goods.
-Aggressive share repurchases have hidden declines in net income - but those declines are accelerating.
+But comparable sales have weakened sharply, and I'm not sure I trust the company's strategy to pivot more toward the crowded apparel space away from depressed but less competitive sporting goods.
+Aggressive share repurchases have hidden declines in net income, but those declines are accelerating.
 Other more rural-focused plays like Stage Stores (NYSE:SSI) and even long-time darling Tractor Supply (NASDAQ:TSCO) appear to be struggling with e-commerce, and DTC (direct to consumer) competition seems likely to be an issue for Hibbett as well.

-To my eye, the question is whether to add HIBB to the basket of attractive retail shorts - but at $28 I don't think the case is as strong as others in the space.
+To my eye, the question is whether to add HIBB to the basket of attractive retail shorts, but at $28, I don't think the case is as strong as others in the space.
 If the price gets higher, or if early returns from the company's omnichannel efforts disappoint, that might change.
 For now, however, there look to be better opportunities elsewhere.

 Levers For Earnings Growth

 For investors more constructive on retail than I am, I can see how HIBB might look attractive at current levels.
 Earnings seem relatively stable: Hibbett generated $2.92 in EPS in FY16, which included a $0.05 benefit from a litigation settlement, and $2.72 in FY17, which included ~$0.15 in expense related to supply chain and e-commerce investments.
-Backing out those one-time effects, EPS was flat year-over-year, and guidance of $2.65-$2.85 for FY18 implies 1% growth in FY18 YOY.
+Backing out those one-time effects, EPS was flat year over year, and guidance of $2.65-2.85 for FY18 implies 1% growth in FY18 YOY.

 Meanwhile, Hibbett has some levers to pull.
 The company continues to believe it has room to expand its store count from 1,078 as of January 28 to 1,500 or more.
 Most notably, the company has just three stores in California, and it sees significant whitespace in that state.
-The company rolled out store to home capability in Q1, and actually raised full-year comp guidance modestly in its Q4 release to "low-single digit" from flat to LSD.
+The company rolled out store to home capability in Q1, and actually raised full-year comp guidance modestly in its Q4 release to "low single digit" from flat to LSD.
 Per the Q4 conference call, that hike is coming from optimism toward early results in e-commerce.

-Finally, the company is working on a "store typing" initiative, tailoring assortments in individual stores based on market demand:
+Finally, the company is working on a "store typing" initiative, tailoring assortments in individual stores based on market demand.

-source: Hibbett presentation, April 2017
+Source: Hibbett presentation, April 2017

-All told, there's a case that Hibbett will be much better-positioned come FY19, in particular.
+All told, there's a case that Hibbett will be much better positioned come FY19, in particular.
 Indeed, I made a roughly similar case last January with the stock at $29.
-The company has been late to e-commerce, by its own admission, but the new capabilities should boost demand.
+The company has been late to e-commerce by its own admission, but the new capabilities should boost demand.
 Hibbett's stores average only 5,000 square feet, so the new store to home offering, along with recently launched store to store options, should help in footwear, in particular, where the company simply couldn't stock as many sizes as a larger peer like Dick's Sporting Goods (NYSE:DKS).

 The new e-commerce capabilities should boost comps, which have decelerated dramatically.
 Same-store sales grew 9.8%, 6.8% and 6.9% in FY11, FY12, and FY13, respectively; the figures since have been 1.8% in FY14, followed by +2.5%, -0.4% and +0.2% last year.
 That in turn should drive some operating leverage - or at least avoid recent deleverage - and in concert with share repurchases drive EPS growth in FY19 and beyond.